Bioconductor/BuildABiocWorkshop/README.md

 3. Run `rcmdcheck::rcmdcheck`
 4. Build a pkgdown website and push it to github pages
 5. Build a docker image with the installed package and dependencies

+## Details

+For detailed instructions, see the `How to build a workshop` article/vignette.

 ## Results of successful deployment